-The best multi-gym – or best home gym for them American folks – is an essential part of the best home gym setup.
-A multi-gym is a self-contained workout unit, and although this type of fitness equipment can be rather sizeable, it can also provide a full-body workout in the comfort of your home.
-Usually, you can perform loads of exercises using multi gyms, no wonder they are so popular.
+The best multi-gym – known as the best home gym by American folks – is a self-contained workout unit.
+This type of fitness equipment can be rather sizeable, but it can also provide a full-body workout in the comfort of your home, and they are surprisingly popular.

 If you've got limited space at home but would still like to see some muscular development and strength gains, the multi-gym could be the answer.
-Plus, if you speak to any fitness expert worth their salt, they will almost unanimously agree that targeted strength training (when performed properly) is one of the greatest weapons in the war against flab.
+Plus, if you speak to any fitness expert worth their salt, they will almost unanimously agree that targeted strength training (when performed correctly) is one of the greatest weapons in the war against flab.

-These compact lever and pulley systems (and the more sumptuous Bowflex alternative) pack many features into an extremely compact get-up, with the ability to adjust various sliders to work a multitude of body parts.
+These compact lever and pulley systems (and the more great Bowflex alternative) pack many features into comparatively small home gym equipment, with the ability to adjust various sliders to work a multitude of body parts.